 Pastor Dan Backens

 Pastor Dan Backens and his congregation have coined the word ‘trans-ethnicity,’ which means the value of establishing churches around kingdom values which transcend cultural and ethnic differences.
-He is the senior pastor of New Life Providence Church–a 2,500 member multi-ethnic church in Virginia Beach, Va.
+He is the senior pastor of New Life Church–a 2,500 member multi-ethnic church in Virginia Beach, Va.
 Pastor Backens holds a master’s degree in church history and renewal theology from Regent University.

 Dr. Morris Cerullo